WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ## Register a new device in the IoT hub

 In this section, you create a device identity in the identity registry in your IoT hub.
 A device cannot connect to a hub unless it has an entry in the identity registry.
 For more information, see the IoT Hub developer guide.
+SME: link to guide missing

 1. In your IoT hub navigation menu, open IoT Devices, then select New to add a device in your IoT hub.

 ![Create Device](assets/create-identity-portal-vs2019.png)

-2. In Create a device, provide a name for your new device, such as **myWEDeviceId**, and select **Save**.
+2. In **Create a device**, provide a name for your new device, such as **myWEDeviceId**, and select **Save**.
 This action creates a device identity for your IoT hub.
 The device ID may be visible in the logs collected for customer support and troubleshooting, so make sure to avoid any sensitive information while naming it.

 ![Create Device](assets/create_iot_device.png)